ADDINOL engine oils - Which engine oil is the right one?

 High-performance engine oils from ADDINOL offer reliable wear protection and an excellent start-up and warm-up behaviour due to optimum low temperature properties and a low viscosity character.
-Besides engine oils for cars and vans (even modern era and classic cars) the product range also contains engine oils for commercial vehicles and stationary systems, mixed car pools, ships and rail vehicles, 2-stroke motorcycles, 4-stroke motorcycles and tractors.
+Besides engine oils for cars and vans (even modern era and classic cars) the product range also contains engine oils for trucks and commercial vehicles, mixed car pools, marine, 2-stroke motorcycles, 4-stroke motorcycles and tractors.